 Cotton edge thread!
 A rare find.
 Almost everything these days has polyester or nylon threads, but not these lovely natural fitted diapers.

 shown after washing

 This makes a great nighttime diaper because it has enough room inside it to fit plenty of doublers.
 It has a lot more room inside for adding extra absorbency than the Workhorse does.
 It is a true fitted with the elastic curved around the leg (not sewn straight like Workhorse).
 This curved elastic sewing is really nice for containment.
-High quality sewing and design made in North Carolina from organically grown USA cotton.
+High quality sewing and design made in North Carolina from organic USA cotton.

 Organic cotton Growing Greens on a 3.5 month old